Viima-R/Palvelinten_hallinta_miniprojekti/README.md

 - Creates a service out of the application script (flaski.py), using a template.
 - Enables and starts the application as a systemd service.
 - Triggers handlers to reload the service if changes made.

+End result is it deploys a Flask application, configures it as a systemd service with a virtual environment and required dependencies, ensures it's enabled and running and it connects to the PostgreSQL database.